-If you are an owner director and have an overdrawn director’s loan account, then watch our 2-minute primer to help you understand the tax implications and how to deal with them.
+Are you an owner-director with an overdrawn director’s loan account?
+Watch our 2-minute primer to help you understand the tax implications and how to deal with them.

 It is entirely reasonable for business owners to assume that any money in their company’s bank account is theirs.
 However, there are significant tax consequences how the funds are extracted.
-This is why the (often misunderstood) Director’s Loan Account (DLA), which is an account that records the transactions between the company and the director, is so important.
+This is why the (often misunderstood) Director’s Loan Account (DLA) is so important.
+It is an account that records the transactions between the company and the director.

-Quite often the DLA is overdrawn at the end of the financial year, meaning that the director “owes” money back to the company.
-If the amount borrowed is not paid back within 9 months and 1 day from the end of the financial year, then the company is liable for an additional tax charge under section 455 CTA 2010 at rate of 32.5%.
-For instance, if the DLA was overdrawn by £8,000 and not repaid, then the company would have to pay a tax charge £2,600 (32.5% x £8,000) under s455.
+Quite often the DLA is overdrawn at the end of the financial year.
+This means that the director “owes” money back to the company.
+If the amount borrowed is not paid back within 9 months and 1 day from the end of the financial year, then the company is liable for an additional tax charge.
+The tax charge is under section 455 CTA 2010 at rate of 32.5%.

 How does the company legally avoid paying this tax?

 The simplest solution is to make a cash repayment back to the company.